svenstaro/miniserve/README.md

 - Easy to use
 - Just works: Correct MIME types handling out of the box
-- Single binary drop in with no extra dependencies required
+- Single binary drop-in with no extra dependencies required
 - Authentication support with username and password
 - Mega fast and highly parallel (thanks to [Rust](https://www.rust-lang.org/) and [Actix](https://actix.rs/))